Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

   Briefly discuss..

-**Q** Looking at the results of either of the 2 fetch functions, what is your guess about where the `response` object came from?
+**Q:** Looking at the results of either of the 2 fetch functions, what is your guess about where the `response` object came from?
-**Q** Why do you think the developers at httpbin.org bothered to spent time creating a service that would return HTTP headers?
+**Q:** Why do you think the developers at httpbin.org bothered to spent time creating a service that would return HTTP headers?
-**Q** Why was the `DispatchQueue.main.async` statement needed?
+**Q:** Why was the `DispatchQueue.main.async` statement needed?

 ``` Swift
     if let data = data, let image = UIImage(data: data) {